ronaldbosma/blog/content/blog/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 In the 'old style' release pipelines, approvals were configured on stages itself.
 With the new multi-stage pipelines this has been moved to environments.
 So, we'll have to create an environment first.

 - Click the _Environments_ menu item in the Azure DevOps portal.
-  (When you enabled the _Multi-stage pipelines_ preview feature this new menu item appeared in the _Pipelines_ menu.)
+  (When you enabled the _multi-stage pipelines_ preview feature this new menu item appeared in the _Pipelines_ menu.)
 - Choose _New environment_.
 - Specify a name like 'nuget-org' (a . is not allowed) and an optional description.
 ![New environment](../../static/images/using-multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/new-environment.png)